theacodes/theacodes/README.md

 I write articles about Python, developer relations, hardware design, and firmware development at [blog.thea.codes](https://blog.thea.codes).

-I'm currently working on the Flutter developer relations team Google.

 You can find out more about me at [thea.codes](https://thea.codes)

 You can see what equipment I use at [thea.codes/stuff.html](https://thea.codes/stuff.html)